peterwittek/happycowler/README.rst

 ``$ happycowler http://www.happycow.net/asia/japan/tokyo/ Tokyo_Restaurants.gpx``

 The type of the file is determined by the extension of the filename.
+Once the scraping finished, copy the file to your phone where your mapping app can find it.
+For instance, in Osmand, the contents of the folder ``osmand/tracks`` can easily be put on the map.

 Installation
 ============
+The code is available on PyPI, hence it can be installed by

+``$ sudo pip install happycowler``

-Follow the standard procedure for installing Python modules from source:
+For the development version, clone it from git and follow the standard procedure for installing Python modules from source:

 ``$ sudo python setup.py install``